luno/workflow/README.md

 ## Best practices

 1. Break up complex business logic into small steps.
 2. **Workflow** can be used to produce new meaningful data and not just be used to execute logic.
-If it is it's suggested to implement a CQRS pattern where the workflow acts as the "Command" and the data is persisted into a more queryable manner.
+If it is used for this, it's suggested to implement a CQRS pattern where the workflow acts as the "Command" and the data is persisted into a more queryable manner.
 3. Changes to workflows must be backwards compatible.
 If you need to introduce a non-backwards compatible change then the non-backwards compatible workflow should be added alongside the existing workflow with